Involvement Awards

 Nominations should:

-- A desire to develop skills and knowledge that would further the organization
+- Identify the member's desire to develop skills and knowledge that would further the organization

-- Displays initiative in addressing the needs of the organization
+- Display the member's initiative in addressing the needs of the organization

 This award recognizes the outstanding contribution of a student leader who is currently serving on the executive board of a student organization and embodies their organization’s mission in their contribution within and to a student organization.

-- Innovation and change made as an executive board member
+- Demonstrate innovation and change made as an officer

 This award recognized various freshmen and sophomores who have shown dedication, leadership qualities, service to others, and has begun to have a long-lasting impact on the campus community through their involvement at the University of Florida.

-- Submission of ALL application materials (resume & essay)
+- Submission of ALL application materials after nomination (resume & essay)

 Nomination Process: